Two Birds, One Stone: Remix

 The song was remixed by British rapper Dave, premiering on the 35th episode of OVO Sound Radio on December 10, 2016.

 Lyrics

 Drake primarily seeks to diss both Pusha T and Kid Cudi during the song, although some lyrics can be interpreted as toward Meek Mill.

 Drake accuses Pusha T of promoting false stories of drug dealing in his songs:

-Drake also disses Kid Cudi, which leads to controversy.
+Drake also disses Kid Cudi, which lead to controversy:

 Controversy

 Drake received criticism in the manner in which he dissed Cudi, who checked himself into psychiatric rehabilitation for depression and suicidal urges a few days prior.
 Despite West appearing to squash the beef between him and Cudi by labelling Cudi as "his brother" and "the most influential artist of the last decade", Drake's remarks remained, later responding on his Instagram with the notion of continuing the beef between the pair.
 A few days later, however, Cudi responded to Drake on his Twitter, saying "Say it to face, pussy.
 You think it's a game.
 I wanna see you say it to my face.
 I'll be out soon.
 Promise."

 In the aftermath of the song, Pusha T would make a response track titled "Infrared" aimed at Drake within his album Daytona.
 The same day, Drake released the song "Duppy Freestyle" as another diss towards Pusha T, as well as aim it at Kanye West, as a response to "Infrared."
 He also mailed to G.O.O.D.
 Music and Def Jam Recordings asking for a fee of $100,000 for "promotional assistance and career reviving."
 Four days later, Pusha-T released "The Story of Adidon" online for public listening.
 The single cover featured an image of Drake portrayed in blackface, which was shot by photographer David Leyes.
 The song itself, however, focuses on Drake's character and personal relationships, including the surprise reveal of Drake hiding a son named Adonis, whose mother was revealed to be a pornstar.
 Drake would expand on the topic in a couple of songs from his 2018 album Scorpion.